avielsh/alfred-catemoji-workflow/README.md

 3. Repeat until satisfaction.
 3. Press `Enter` to paste to the front window.

-To create a new group from the selected emojis, append `|` and than some type some tags.
+To create a new group from the selected emojis, append `|` and then type some tags.

 💡 To quickly access groups, type `G` ( capital ) as the search term.

 ### Troubleshooting
 - Some emojis are displayed as question marks - This workflow uses the emoji-v12.0 font.
 To fix missing emojis, try upgrading OSX, or just [update the emoji font](https://github.com/joypixels/emojione/tree/master/extras/fonts).

+### Thank yous

+This project was inspired by [emoji-fzf](https://github.com/mvertescher/emoji-fzf)